cyl3x/GetMeADrink/README.md

 ## **License**

-GetMeADrink is licensed under a proprietary license.
+GetMeADrink is licensed under the MIT license.
 For more information, see the [LICENSE](./LICENSE) file.

 ---